CDCgov/prime-public-health-data-infrastructure/docs/decisions/0008-merging-prs-requires-checks-to-pass.md

-# 8. Pull Request Approvals Require All Checks to be Passing
+# 8. Merging Pull Requests Requires All Checks to be Passing

 Date: 2022-03-27